Island in the Sky

 To reach the Island, take US Highway 191 to Utah Highway 313 (10 mi/16 km north of Moab, or 22 mi/35 km south of I-70) and then drive southwest 22 mi/35 km.
 Driving time to the visitor center from Moab is roughly 40 minutes.

-The visitor center is open 9:00 a.m. to 4:00 p.m. daily (except some winter holidays), with extended hours spring through fall.
 Exhibits, publications and information are available, and a park orientation video may be viewed.
-Bottled water is available for sale at the visitor center.
-No water is available elsewhere; bring all that you will need.
+Water is available seasonally.
+NOTE: no water is available elsewhere; bring all that you will need.
+Check here for current hours of operation.

 Overlook talks and other ranger activities are presented March through October.
 Check at the visitor center for times and locations.

 Willow Flat Campground is open year-round on a first-come, first-served basis.
 There are twelve sites with tables, fire grills and vault toilets.
 Firewood and water are not available.
-Sites are $10 per night.
+Sites are $10 per night (Interagency Passes honored).

 Did You Know?